alviezhang/zcache/README.md

 ### Explicitly Specify Keys

-Zcache allows you to explicitly specify rules for cache keys, so that the generated keys will remain unchanged regardless of code refactoring.
+ZCache allows you to explicitly specify rules for cache keys, so that the generated keys will remain unchanged regardless of code refactoring.

 ```python
 class B: